|Nutrition Facts (per serving)|

 Make the Shrimp

 Gather the ingredients.

-Combine the butter, oil, sliced garlic, Creole seasoning, and the black and cayenne peppers in the crockery insert of a slow cooker.
+Combine the butter, oil, garlic, Creole seasoning, and the black and cayenne peppers in the crockery insert of a slow cooker.

 Cover and cook on HIGH for 25 to 30 minutes.